-The Vice Rector for Applied Research is responsible for the applied research carried out at the University and, in particular, the Research Institute, which comprised of the following Centers and Offices: Center for Environment and Water, Center for Engineering Research, Center for Refining and Petrochemicals, Center for Petroleum & Minerals, Center for Communications and Information Technology Research, Center for Economics and Management Systems, Center of Research Excellence in Corrosion, Center of Research Excellence in Renewable Energy, Center of Research Excellence in Petroleum Refining & Petrochemicals, Center of Excellence in Nanotechnology, Center of Research Excellence for Finance and Islamic Banking, and Center for
+The Vice Rector for Applied Research is responsible for the applied research conducted at the University.
+Most of the applied research projects are conducted by the Research Institute (RI), which includes the following Centers: Center for Strategic Studies & Planning, Center for Refining & Petrochemicals, Center for Environment & Water, Center for Engineering Research, Center for Economics & Management Systems, Center for Communications & Information Technology Research, and the Center for Research Support.

+The Centers of Research Excellence (CoREs) also come under the purview of the Vice Rector for Applied Research.
+The CoREs established at KFUPM are as follows: the Center of Research Excellence in Corrosion, Center of Research Excellence in Desalination, Center of Research Excellence in Islamic Banking & Finance, Center of Research Excellence in Nanotechnology, Center of Research Excellence in Petroleum Refining & Petrochemicals, and Center of Research Excellence in Renewable Energy.